MatthewHeun/RCLabels/cran-comments.md

         * Windows Server 2022, R-devel, 64 bit
             * ERRORs: 0
             * WARNINGs: 0
-            * NOTEs: 1 --- checking for detritus in the temp directory ...
-NOTE
-                           Found the following files/directories:
+            * NOTEs: 1
+              - checking for detritus in the temp directory ...
+NOTE Found the following files/directories:
                 'lastMiKTeXException'
                 This appears to be a mal-configuration
                 of this test environment.
                 No other test environment generated this note.
         * Ubuntu Linux 20.04.1 LTS, R-release, GCC
-            * ERRORs: 0
-            * WARNINGs: 0
-            * NOTEs: 0
+            * PREPERROR: It looks like the virtual machine was unable to spin up.
         * Fedora Linux, R-devel, clang, gfortran
             * ERRORs: 0
             * WARNINGs: 0
-            * NOTEs: 0
+            * NOTEs: 2
+              - Skipping checking HTML validation: no command 'tidy' found.
+                This appears to be a mal-configureation of the test environment.
+                No other test environments generate this note.
+              - Examples with CPU (user + system) or elapsed time > 5s: get_nouns.
+                These examples did not generate this note in any other test environment.

 ## revdepcheck results